About Cremation

 Is the coffin cremated with the body?

-Yes, we abide by the Code of Cremation Practice which states that the coffin and the body shall be placed together inside the cremator.
+Yes, we abide by the Federation of Burial and Cremation Authorities Code of Cremation Practice, which states that the coffin and the body shall be placed inside the cremator together.

 Should jewellery be removed before cremation?

-This is a personal decision for the bereaved and you should discuss this with your Funeral Director, as once the coffin is at the Crematorium, it is not usually possible to open it.
+This is a personal decision and you should discuss this with your funeral director.
+Please note, once the coffin is at the crematorium, it’s not usually possible to open it.

-How do I know that the ashes will be kept separate?
+How do I know that the ashes will be kept separately?

 What happens to the ashes afterwards?